okTurtles/dnschain/docs/setting-up-dnschain-namecoin-powerdns-server_ubuntu.md

 exec start-stop-daemon --start -c $user --chdir $home --pidfile $pidfile --startas $cmd -b --nicelevel 10 -m end script
 ```
 Run `sudo initctl reload-configuration`, then restart the machine.
 Finally, let's test it by trying to resolve a `.bit` domain name.
+Note that you may have to wait until a lot of the blockchain is loaded before it works.
 ```
 $ dig @127.0.0.1 okturtles.bit
 $ curl http://127.0.0.1:8000/v1/namecoin/key/d%2Fokturtles